 Jamie said: “We were very proud to accept the award on behalf of Susan.
 Attending the event was something we had been a little anxious about, but we were also looking forward to it.
-Receiving the award and seeing other donor families both rewarding and comforting.
-It was also particularly inspiring to hear for ourselves during the event more about the many benefits of organ donation and how it is critical to help change and improve other people’s lives.”
+Receiving the award and seeing other donor families was both rewarding and comforting.
+It was also particularly inspiring to hear more for ourselves during the event about the many benefits of organ donation and how it is critical to help change and improve other people’s lives.”

 The award was launched by the international humanitarian charity the Order of St John and NHS Blood and Transplant in 2013.